dynoharry/learnsolidity/README.md

 # learnsolidity
-This rpository contains code related to solidity all the code files are created while learing and practicing solidity you may freely copy/modify/update any of the code this code is not for production deplyoment, we do not gaurentee any or whole functionality of the code use at your own risk
+This rpository contains code related to solidity.
+All the code files are created while learing and practicing solidity.
+You may freely copy/modify/update any of the code.
+This code is not for production deplyoment, we do not gaurentee any or whole functionality of the code.
+Use at your own risk.